Fire services

 The local currency is the Syrian Pound (SYP).

-Credit cards may not be accepted in Syria.
+Credit cards may not be accepted.
 You may not be able to access your money via ATMs.

 Access to international border crossings may be limited due to roadblocks, road closures and fighting.
 This can happen with little to no warning.